IPVanish Review: Quick Expert Summary

 IPVanish doesn’t work in restrictive countries.
 IPVanish’s support reps told me many restrictive countries like Saudi Arabia, Qatar, and Egypt successfully block its service.

-If you’re in a country that restricts access to the internet, I recommend ExpressVPN because it consistently bypasses internet restrictions, is very secure, and has fast speeds.
+If you’re in a country that restricts access to the internet, I recommend ExpressVPN because it consistently works in restrictive countries, is very secure, and has fast speeds.

-IPVanish has apps for Android, iOS, Windows, macOS, Linux, and Fire TV.
-I easily installed the Android and iOS apps on my smartphones in 1 minute, and the desktop apps on my Windows 10 PC and MacBook Pro in 1-2 minutes.
+IPVanish has apps for Android, iOS, Windows, macOS, Linux, Apple TV, and Fire TV.
+I easily installed the Android and iOS apps on my smartphones in 1 minute, and the desktop apps on my Windows 11 PC and MacBook Pro in 1-2 minutes.

 IPVanish’s Android app lacks IPv6 and DNS leak protection, and it doesn’t have a built-in kill switch — but you can easily enable the Android OS kill switch.
 If you prefer an Android VPN with a built-in kill switch, I really like CyberGhost VPN and ExpressVPN.

 Overall, I like IPVanish’s Android app.
-It doesn’t have a built-in kill switch and leak protection, but it offers secure protocols, good split-tunneling, and has a user-friendly design.
+It doesn’t have a built-in kill switch and leak protection, but it offers secure protocols, good split-tunneling, an ad blocker, and a user-friendly design.

 Both the Windows and macOS apps provide an excellent variety of protocols, allowing you to choose different ones for different functions.
-The Windows app comes with WireGuard, OpenVPN, IKEv2, L2TP, PPTP, and SSTP.
-The macOS app also includes WireGuard, OpenVPN, IKEv2/IPSec, and L2TP, but it adds IPSec.
+The Windows app comes with WireGuard, OpenVPN, and IKEv2.
+The macOS app also includes WireGuard, OpenVPN, and IKEv2, but it adds IPSec.

-I like that you can use the kill switch on both desktop apps, but only the Windows app has IPv6 and DNS leak protection — the macOS app is missing DNS leak protection.
+I like that you can use the kill switch on both desktop apps, but only the Windows app has IPv6 and DNS leak protection — the macOS app is missing DNS leak protection and split-tunneling.

 Overall, IPVanish’s desktop apps have an intuitive interface, good security features, and a huge menu of protocols.
-But the Windows app is better than the macOS because the Windows app comes with DNS leak protection.
+But the Windows app is better than the macOS app because it comes with DNS leak protection.

 IPVanish’s Apps: Is IPVanish Easy to Use?

-Yes, IPVanish has easy-to-use apps for iOS, Android, Windows, macOS, Linux, and Fire TV.
-The mobile apps and desktop apps have a different interface, but both the mobile and desktop apps have an intuitive design.
+Yes, IPVanish has easy-to-use apps for iOS, Android, Windows, macOS, Linux, Apple TV, and Fire TV.
+The mobile apps and desktop apps have different interfaces, but both have an intuitive design.

-The Android app has split-tunneling and includes explanations for features but is missing DNS leak protection and a native kill-switch.
-The iOS app is user-friendly but lacks a lot of key features.
-And IPVanish’s desktop apps are secure and have a great selection of protocols
+The Android and iOS apps have split-tunneling but are missing DNS leak protection, and the Android app doesn’t come with a native kill switch.
+IPVanish’s desktop apps are secure and have a great selection of protocols.

 IPVanish has a good range of customer support options: